Selangor Malaysia Travel Guide

 ATMs operate 24/7 and exist throughout urban areas and shopping malls.
 They locate inside banks, at convenience stores, and within shopping centers.
 Banks generally function during standard business hours.

 Malaysia observes many public holidays, including holy festivals.
 During major holidays, government offices and some businesses may close.
-Transportation often fills with people traveling for families gatherings.
+Transportation often fills with people traveling for family gatherings.
 Batu Caves usually remains open during festivals but expect larger crowds.

 Malaysia, a multicultural nation, has diverse traditions.